dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/sum-types-in-kotlin-elixir-and-elm.md

 +++
-title = "Sum types in Kotlin, Elixir, and Elm" author = ["Peter Urbak"] summary = "In this post, we define the concept of sum types with examples in Elm, Elixir, and Kotlin." date = 2016-12-20T00:00:00Z tags = ["Elm", "Elixir", "Kotlin", "Sum types", "Functional Programming"] categories = ["Musings"]
+title = "Sum types in Kotlin, Elixir, and Elm" author = ["Peter Urbak"] date = 2016-12-20T00:00:00Z tags = ["Elm", "Elixir", "Kotlin", "Sum types", "Functional Programming"] categories = ["Musings"]